fepfitra/fep-blog/src/content/blog/cysec/recovery.md

 ```

 ## autopsy
 Java is sucks.
 Better run it on Windows.
 Just open it and you can operate it intuitively.
+It's GUI, tho

 ## ftkimager
 Better run it on Windows.
 Just open it and you can operate it intuitively.
+It's GUI, tho

 ## dmde
 Can run on Linux.
 Same as autopsy, just open it and you can operate it intuitively.
+It's GUI, tho